 None of these two groups/organizations/communities is exactly what I wanted to create, however, it is a good beginning and I believe that it is a good starting point.
 I believe that now it will be a lot easier to bring people with similar problems and dreams together.

-But on the other hand, from time to time it comes into my mind that the average kidney transplant life expectancy from deceased donor is 8 to 12 years.
-Which means that I am actually already there and I just can’t not to think about what comes when something happens with this kidney.
+But on the other hand, from time to time it comes to my mind that the average kidney transplant life expectancy from the deceased donor is 8 to 12 years.
+Which means that I am actually already there and I just have to think about what comes when something happens with this kidney.
 When I think about getting back to dialysis, I suddenly start to feel very bad.
-My head starts to hurt, my blood pressure increases and I just start feel terrible.
-I can’t imagine going back there…and… I don’t want to continue about these thoughts in this post as this post was supposed to be positive, describing what great success it is to actually have transplanted kidney all these years and live the life I live, which means going to work, having great daughter, being able to run and exercise…but somehow my thoughts are more and more leading towards the dark side….
+My head starts to hurt, my blood pressure increases and I just start feeling terrible.
+I can’t imagine going back there…and… I don’t want to continue with these thoughts in this post as this post was supposed to be positive, describing what great success it is to actually have transplanted kidney all these years and live the life I live, which means going to work, having great daughter, being able to run and exercise…but somehow my thoughts are more and more leading towards the dark side….

 Maybe it is because I can feel that my health condition is slowly but constantly getting worse.
 I was diagnosed with diabetes, lately also with high cholesterol, which I was told is connected with the diabetes, my bladder infections are getting more often and more serious…and despite the kidney is taking everything very well, the creatinine is still up to 100, I am starting to be afraid what kind of post I would be writing next year.